davxy/jam-conformance/scripts/README.md

 We can use the Fuzzer for both these phases, by essentially running it in two different modes.
 We describe these below.

+## Environment Variables

+Several environment variables control the behavior of the fuzzing workflow.
+Some are required, while others provide optional configuration.

+### Required Variables

+- `POLKAJAM_FUZZ_DIR` - Path to the `polkajam-fuzz` crate that hosts the Fuzzer code.
+This must be set before running the fuzzing workflow.

+### Directory Configuration

+- `JAM_FUZZ_TARGETS_DIR` - Directory where target implementations are downloaded.
+Defaults to `./targets` in the current working directory.
+Override this to use a shared cache location across multiple projects.
+- `JAM_FUZZ_SESSIONS_DIR` - Directory where session artifacts are stored.
+Defaults to `./sessions` in the current working directory.
+- `JAM_FUZZ_TARGETS_FILE` - Path to the targets configuration JSON file.
+Defaults to `./scripts/targets.json`.
+Override this to use a custom targets configuration.

+### Target Execution Configuration

+- `JAM_FUZZ_TARGET_SOCK` - Unix domain socket path for communication between fuzzer and target.
+  Defaults to `/tmp/jam_target.sock`.
+Each session can override this to run multiple targets concurrently.
+- `JAM_FUZZ_RUN_DOCKER` - Whether to run targets in Docker containers (`1`) or directly on the host (`0`).
+Defaults to `1`.
+Can be overridden with `--docker` or `--no-docker` flags.
+- `JAM_FUZZ_DOCKER_CPU_SET` - CPU cores allocated to Docker containers (e.g., `16-32`).
+Defaults to
+  `16-32`.
+Useful for isolating fuzzing workloads on multi-core systems.

+### Session Configuration

+- `JAM_FUZZ_SESSION_ID` - Custom session identifier.
+Defaults to the current Unix timestamp.
+Use this to create named sessions or overwrite existing session data.
+- `JAM_FUZZ_STEP_PERIOD` - Minimum time (in milliseconds) to wait between successive steps.
+  Defaults to `0` (no delay).
+Useful for rate-limiting or debugging.
+- `JAM_FUZZ_VERBOSITY` - Log verbosity level for the Fuzzer.
+Defaults to `1`.
+Higher values produce more detailed logging output.

+### Fuzzing Behavior (Local Mode Only)

+These variables control how blocks are generated and imported during local mode fuzzing.
+They are ignored in trace mode since blocks are read from existing traces.

+- `JAM_FUZZ_MAX_STEPS` - Maximum number of steps to execute in a fuzzing session.
+Controls how long the fuzzer runs before terminating.
+- `JAM_FUZZ_SEED` - Seed for all randomness used in the session.
+Using the same seed with the same parameters ensures reproducible execution.
+The seed can be found in session reports to reproduce specific runs.
+- `JAM_FUZZ_SAFROLE` - Whether to use Safrole to produce tickets for determining the next block author.
+Affects consensus behavior during fuzzing.
+- `JAM_FUZZ_MAX_WORK_ITEMS` - Maximum number of work items in work packages.
+Affects the data volume of various instructions executed by services.

 ## Creating a Test Vector

 This is done by running the Fuzzer in an **exploratory** manner.
 This amounts to running the Fuzzer